Sleeping at the office, nothing to show

 $300,000+ down the drain

-Turns out I wasn’t crazy and we got nowhere near getting the project done in time.
+Turns out I wasn’t crazy.
+We got nowhere near getting the project done in time.
 The client spent (as far as I understand) multiple hundreds of thousands of dollars and got nothing.
-(This didn’t stop the agency from using the project as a case study on their website though, as if the project were a total success.)

 How this sad story could have been avoided